nglthu/web_Optimization/README.md

-3. Eliminate render-blocking JavaScript and CSS in the-fold content try to use inline style and asyn JS.
+3. Eliminate render-blocking JavaScript and CSS in the-fold content try to use inline style and asyn JS. but shoud not enclose too long inline style texts use inline style for web font of Open Sans
 4. Optimization Frame per second in pizza.html
 	Modify views/js/main.js
 	until frames per second rate is 60fps of higher.